jaredwy/loggy/readme.md

 # Loggy

 Loggy is a simple javascript framework for logging using the usual console.log functions.
+It provides logging levels and the ability to persist the logs.
 It assumes you have a console.

 ## Usage
 	var logger = new Logger();